The Badger Cull (and why it’s wrong)

 In 2013 a badger cull took place in Somerset and Gloucestershire, with the aim to kill over 5000 badgers within six weeks.
 As you may have read in the media, the cull was deeply flawed in many ways, and failed to kill the number of badgers they hoped for.

 This was good news for the badgers, but the concern was that the UK Government would use this to justify extending badger culling to other parts of the country over the next few years.
 If they do, 100,000 badgers will die.

 It was announced early in 2014 that the plans to extend the cull to further areas had been postponed – we believe that this was due in part to the continual pressure that Care for the Wild has exerted on the government.
-Culls will however continue to take place in Somerset and Gloucestershire (they commence September 8th, 2014).
+Culls would however continue to take place in Somerset and Gloucestershire (they commenced September 8th, 2014).